nrrb/spacey/README.md

 ## Spacey Chiptune Generator

-First off, I'm not claiming this is the definitive guide to procedural audio - it's just what I know after tinkering with this stuff.
+First off, I'm not claiming this is the definitive guide to procedural audio.
+It's just what I know after tinkering with this stuff.
 And I get it, when you're starting out, getting bombarded with a million different options is overwhelming.
 Been there.

 ### How I Got Started with This

 Back in the day, I was messing around with some visual animations and thought, "Man, this starfield would be so much cooler with the right soundtrack."
-I didn't want to just slap on some random MP3 - I wanted something that would feel unique each time.
+I didn't want to just slap on some random MP3, I wanted something that would feel unique each time.

 ### The Building Blocks